-If your small business have goods which you produces but didn’t get paid in a tax year, you can deduct the cost of these goods.
+If your small business has goods which you produce but didn’t get paid in a tax year, you can deduct the cost of these goods.

 There are so many tax benefits available for your small business and it’s up to you to utilize them.
 Start with keeping organized records, save expense receipts, and document them properly.
 Keeping track of these will put a smile on your face when you see your tax bill.